isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 database synchronization between the active servers, if the exchange of information about the allocated leases is performed using some other mechanism.
-Kea supports various database types that can be used to store leases, including MySQL, PostgreSQL, and Cassandra.
+Kea supports various database types that can be used to store leases, including MySQL and PostgreSQL; Cassandra support is deprecated as of Kea 1.9.9.
 Those databases include built-in solutions for data replication which are often used by Kea administrators to provide redundancy.

-The HA hook library supports such scenarios by disabling lease updates over the control channel and/or lease database synchronization, leaving the server to rely on the database replication mechanism.
-This is controlled by the two boolean parameters ``send-lease-updates`` and ``sync-leases``, whose values default to true:
+The HA hook library supports such scenarios by disabling lease updates over the control channel and/or lease-database synchronization, leaving the server to rely on the database replication mechanism.
+This is controlled by the two boolean parameters ``send-lease-updates`` and ``sync-leases``, whose values default to ``true``:

 ::